Savvythelegend/PGDocs/docs/bootstrap.md

 Enter the password at the prompt and save it for later, as you will need to add it to a secret in the target instance.

-!!!
-Note
+:::note
-    Although the name is not important, we will use `streaming_replica` for the sake of simplicity.
+Although the name is not important, we will use `streaming_replica`
+    for the sake of simplicity.
 Feel free to change it as you like, provided you adapt the instructions in the following sections.